Areas of Practice

 Throughout graduate school, I focused my research and clinical training on issues that disproportionately impact women and girls.
 Specifically, my research focused on the intersection between media messages about gender and sexuality with ethnicity, and the overall impact on body image and mental health.
 I also received specialized training in working with women who have experienced gender based violence.
 I am passionate about treating all aspects of women’s mental health and work with women to address body image concerns, perinatal mental health, infertility, pregnancy loss, pregnancy terminations, work-family balance, dating and relationships, concerns about sex and sexuality, parenting and family issues, stress management, trauma.

-I collaborate closely with psychiatrists, nutritionists, and other wellness professionals who share similar training and expertise in women’s health, and am an active member of the Women's Mental Health Consortium.
+I collaborate closely with psychiatrists, nutritionists, and other wellness professionals who share similar training and expertise in women’s health.

 Anxiety is the body’s natural way of preparing us to react to perceived threats in the environment.
 It is a normal, expected, and necessary emotion.
 Anxiety can become problematic when it feels overwhelming, persistent, uncontrollable, and interferes with everyday life.